-28443 INSTRUCTIONS - (1) Write the entire message plainly on the other side within marginal lines. - (2) PRINT the name and address in the two p of the Armed Forces should include rewhich attached, and APO or Naval addressed and send to the addressee. - (3) Fold, seal, and deposit in any post-office letter drop or street letter box. - (4) Enclosures must not be placed in this envelope and a separate V-Mail letter must be sent if you desire to write more than one sheet. - (5) V-Mail letters may be sent free of postage by members of the Armed Forces.
+INSTRUCTIONS \ - (1) Write the entire message plainly on the other side within marginal lines. - (2) PRINT the name and address in the two p Original unused V-mail (USA): text: explanation how the message will be of the Armed Forces should include reprocessed and send to the addressee.
+Which attached, and APO or Naval ad - (3) Fold, seal, and deposit in any post-office letter drop or street letter box. - (4) Enclosures must not be placed in this envelope and a separate V-Mail letter must be sent if you desire to write more than one sheet. - (5) V-Mail letters may be sent free of postage by members of the Armed Forces.
 When sent by others, postage must be prepaid at domestic rates (3c ordinary mail, 6c if air mail is desired).
-IIAM - To Commemorate The Last Airgraph Despatch, July, 1945 ARGAN AR C.V.
-DOWNES, AHI ARUHE, CARTERTON, NEW ZEALAND Write the message very plainty below this line.

-The film reels were shipped by priority air freight to and from the home fronts, sent to their prescribed destinations for enlarging at receiving stations near the recipients, and printed out on lightweight photo paper. ▲ Last day Airgraph (Great Britain) (31 JUL 45) with censor mark (Sutton Coldfield - Birmingham) to New Zealand.
+Write the Tree C. Service a Marine a Address "THE AT The Last Air The Last Air age of the Control of the Contro The film reels were shipped by priority air freight to and from the home fronts, sent to their prescribed destinations for enlarging at receiving stations near the recipients, and printed out on lightweight photo paper.

+▲ Last day Airgraph (Great Britain) (31 JUL 45) with censor mark (Sutton Coldfield - Birmingham) to New Zealand.
 III.
 Showing Airgraph procedure.
 Write the address in large BLOCK letters in the panel below.
 The address must NOT be typewritten.